Ante Budimir: Mallorca

 On 15 January 2019, Budimir moved on loan to Spanish club Mallorca.
 He scored his first goal for the Balearic club on 3 February as a Panenka penalty kick in a 2–0 home win over AD Alcorcón, later being sent off.
 On 27 June, after achieving promotion to La Liga – he scored the opening goal as they overturned a 2–0 first-leg deficit to defeat Deportivo de La Coruña 3–2 on aggregate in the play-off final – he signed a permanent deal for a €2.2 million fee.

 During the 2019–20 season Budimir scored 13 goals, which also placed him as the 8th best 2019–20 La Liga top scorer.

 Osasuna

 On 5 October 2020, Budimir was loaned to top tier side CA Osasuna for the 2020–21 season.
 On 7 June 2021, Osasuna announced the signing of Budimir on a permanent deal until June 2025.
+In the 2023–24 season, he became the top scorer for his club, as he also set a new personal best in La Liga by scoring 17 goals.

+On 2 March 2025, he scored a penalty in a 3–3 draw against Valencia, surpassing Sabino Andonegui's long-standing record of 57 La Liga goals for Osasuna.
+He finished the 2024–25 season with 21 goals, setting a new personal best and eclipsing his previous season’s tally.
+He would also become the 3rd top La Liga scorer that season, beating out the likes of Julian Alvarez and Raphinha.

 International career

 On 27 August 2020, during pre-season training, Budimir was called up by the Croatia national team coach Zlatko Dalić for September Nations League clashes against Portugal and France.
 He made his national team debut on 7 October in a friendly 2–1 victory over Switzerland, providing Mario Pašalić with an assist for the winning goal.
 He scored his debut goal on 11 November in a friendly 3–3 draw with Turkey.

-He notably handled the ball with his elbow during the build-up to the goal, which referee Slavko Vinčić failed to notice.
+Budimir was a member of Croatia's squad that finished third at the 2022 FIFA World Cup.
+He appeared twice as a substitute – in the round of 16 against Japan and the quarter-final against Brazil.

+On 21 November 2023, Budimir scored the only goal of Croatia's 1–0 win over Armenia to qualify the nation for the UEFA Euro 2024.